-This author gives a number of practical instances where the Australian FOI Act operated in a beneficial way: 29 resisted by the local community.
+This author gives a number of practical instances where the Australian FOI Act operated in a beneficial way:

+The Australian Army intended the purchase of land near Bathurst in New South Wales for training purposes.
+The proposal was resisted by the local community.
 They used the FOI Act to obtain certain Army documents.
 These demonstrated that the proposed acquisition would not meet the Army's stated requirements.
 This information undermined the evidence which had been presented by the Department of Defence to an Australian Senate Enquiry.
 The proposed purchase was abandoned.
 The saving to the Federal Treasury was considerable;